DataLinker and Sail Racer come to us from Lithuania

 Actisense ngw-1In a previous entry I talked about NGW-1 by Actisense company (¹), an NMEA 0183 gateway converter to NMEA 2000 bidirectional.

-Since then, This gateway has been available in several versions.
-Each of which can connect to the NMEA 2000 a range of specific instruments, and so combine their data with other NMEA 2000 instruments already present on the network.
-This can be particularly useful, in an installation mixing both protocols, to facilitate data transfers in iNavX.
+Since then, This footbridge has been declined in several versions.
+Each of them allows you to connect to the NMEA network 2000 A range of special instruments, and so combine their data with other NMEA 2000 instruments already present on the network.
+This can be particularly interesting, in an installation mixing both protocols, to facilitate data transfers in iNavX.
 Read more …

 iNAVConnect links iPhone or iPad to Raymarine chartplotters

-inavconnectCompany Digital Yacht continues to offer new products for yachting (¹).
-One, iNAVConnect, allows to connect by WiFi iPad or iPhone, featured iNavX, Navionics Marine, or any other compatible application, to Raymarine MFDs C and E series.
-This allows transfer waypoints and routes from Raymarine systems to applications on iPhone or iPad, and vice versa.
+inavconnectThe company Digital Yacht continues to offer new products for yachting (¹).
+One of them, iNAVConnect, allows to connect by WiFi iPad or iPhone, featured iNavX, Navionics Marine, or any other compatible application, to Raymarine MFDs C and E series.
+This allows waypoints and routes to be transferred from Raymarine systems to apps on iPad or iPhone, and vice versa.

-It's a start, Digital Yacht hope other manufacturers implement these transfer functions in the future.
+It's a start, Digital Yacht hopes other manufacturers implement these transfer functions in the future.
 Read more …

-Seasmart WiFi connects the NMEA 2000 on your iPhone
+Seasmart WiFi connects NMEA network 2000 to your iPad

 Connect Miniplex-2USB with GPSNavX/MacENC